JpKuo24/JpKuo24.github.io/_pages/project.md

         <source src="../images/dcc.mp4" type="video/mp4">
         Your browser does not support the video tag.
     </video>
-    <p><br>DCC utilizes the drone-specific context and intermediate information obtained from object detection to
+    <p style="margin-top: 40px;">DCC utilizes the drone-specific context and intermediate information obtained from object detection to
 jointly adjust the resolution, QP, and frame rate during run-time.
 We use vehicle detection from the drone as a showcase to show its effectiveness.</p>
 </div>